constantinosskitsas/Pilos-Subgraph-Matching/README.md

 ## Note
 The code is under refactor.
 Expected to be available 15-11-23.
 #### To-do
-Change Subgraph Matching code to acommodate alpha,beta,MT from parameters
+Change Subgraph Matching code to acommodate beta from parameters Separate Eigenvalues for GQL-DP-iso and CFL.